diathekez/calificatuprofe/README.md

 **Important:** You must have [Node.js](https://nodejs.org/en/download/) installed and both a [MongoDB](https://www.mongodb.com/) and a [Cloudinary](https://cloudinary.com/) account.
 Both [Tailwind](https://tailwindcss.com/docs/installation) and [DaisyUI](https://daisyui.com/docs/install/) have already been configured in the app, but I recommend checking out the documentation if you're new to using CSS frameworks.

 I wanted this to be a basic, fast-loading app.
-So I used EJS for the templating.
+So I used EJS rather than React because I didn't want to keep track of useState.
 The second thing to decide was the styling.
 Tailwind is a very popular option, so I went with DaisyUI because of the basic and elegant components it offers.
 For the back-end, nothing fancy, just Node and MongoDB.

 ## Optimizations